A common leadership mistake is process gates. What are process gates? Let’s see if you can spot the pattern:

 You can also focus on making your process gate very narrowly scoped.
 If you have a high number of problematic PRs getting merged, you might want to have all PRs go through a set of experienced reviewers, for example.
 You can flip it around so it’s much more narrowly scoped: people go through a probationary period for a few months where other people review their PRs, and then they graduate to being able to merge them for peers.

-For example, you have people tag their PR based on the risk level that it will cause problems.
+As another example, you can have people tag their PR based on the risk level that it will cause problems.
 High risk PRs can be reviewed by the most experienced team members.
 One of the advantages of doing this narrow scoping is that you avoid some of the problems with process gates.
 If the most experienced team members have to review everything, they’ll be overwhelmed and everything will take much longer.
 If it’s narrowly scoped, they’ll have less overall burden, so the increase in cycle time will be more modest.

 A common way to scope down a process gate for PRs, for example, is for changes that involve a database migration to receive more scrutiny, because they can be more devastating when things go wrong.